Pleasant Hill, California: History and architecture

 Before colonization the area was inhabited by members of the Bay Miwok people.
 The San Ramon Valley Branch Line of the Southern Pacific entered service in 1891 with two flag stops in the area that would become the City of Pleasant Hill: Hookston, located today where the Iron Horse Regional Trail crosses Hookston Road, and Sparkle, where the Southern Pacific and Sacramento Northern Railway intersected and today stands the Pleasant Hill BART station.
 The area began to be suburbanized in the 1920s following prohibition, as the many local vineyards were removed and the formerly agricultural land was subdivided for housing.
 Monument Boulevard was named after the Soldiers Memorial Monument to commemorate veterans and war dead of World War I from Contra Costa County.
-It was erected on December 11, 1927 at the intersection of Monument Boulevard and the Contra Costa Highway, now Contra Costa Boulevard.
+It was erected on December 11, 1927, at the intersection of Monument Boulevard and the Contra Costa Highway, now Contra Costa Boulevard.
 The monument depicts one black and three white soldiers.
 It is 45 ft tall, constructed of formed concrete, and weighs 150 tons.
 In 1954 the monument was moved to its current site at the intersection of Boyd Road and Contra Costa Boulevard to make way for the construction of State Route 21.

 Developed largely in the years following World War II, the area did not have a post office until 1948.
 The city incorporated in 1961.

-On February 21, 1967, Century 21 Theaters opened an 895-seat dome theater between Monument Boulevard and Hookston Road (I-680 was later constructed passing west of here).
-Visible from the freeway after it was constructed, the futuristic dome-topped cinema became an iconic landmark for the newly incorporated city.
+On February 21, 1967, Century 21 Theaters opened an 895-seat dome theater between Monument Boulevard and Hookston Road, just off I-680.
+The futuristic dome-topped cinema became an iconic landmark for the newly incorporated city.
 The theater was designed by prolific Bay Area architect Vincent G. Raney.
 It had a distinctive 50-foot-high domed ceiling and oversized curved screen.
 The theater was initially built to showcase the Cinerama widescreen process developed in the 1950s.
 The screen was later updated to standard flat-screen.
 In 1973, four additional single-screen auditoriums were added to the front of the building.
 Renamed as Century 5 Theatres, it continued to be known familiarly as the Dome.